-Winter is on its way, and when it comes to preparing your home for the icy temperatures, installing or upgrading insulation is usually high on the list.
+Winter is on its way, and when it comes to preparing your home for the icy temperatures, putting in or upgrading insulation is typically at the top of the list.
 When you’re deciding how much to spend to get your home ready for winter, do you know how much to allot for insulation?
 Barlow Service Experts is here with a couple estimates of how much you can expect to shell out for insulation in the Wasatch Front region.

-The first thing to decide when installing or upgrading insulation in your home is whether you want to do it yourself or have an expert insulation company come in and do the job.
-Deciding to do it yourself may save you money, but you will have to purchase all the insulation, equipment, and spend your own time doing the work (typically a multi-day project).
-Also, if something should go wrong, you’ll have to pay to fix any issues.
+The first thing to decide when installing or upgrading insulation in your home is if you want to do it yourself or have an expert insulation contractor come in and do the job.
+Deciding to do it yourself may save you money, but you will have to purchase all the insulation, equipment, and spend your own time doing the job (typically a multi-day project).
+Also, if something should go wrong, you’ll have to pay to repair any issues.
 Plus, working in your attic or crawlspace leaves much to be desired.

 So with the potential savings, why wouldn’t you just do it yourself?